 In this 2018 talk at The Evolution Institute, I argued that minds and cultures have immune systems, and something comparable to HIV is actively compromising our nation's immunity to destructive ideas.

-This public lecture at Carnegie Mellon University in 2012 kicked off the University's eight year Humanism Initiative.
-(I still direct it.)
-My talk, titled "Out Your Doubt!" encouraged humanists and freethinkers to come out of the closet, and take pride in their secular values.
+This public lecture at Carnegie Mellon University in 2012 kicked off the University's eight-year Humanism Initiative, which I continue to direct.
+My talk—titled "Out Your Doubt!"—encouraged humanists and freethinkers to come out of the closet and take pride in their secular values.

 Way back in 1995, SUNY Oswego asked me to deliver their annual Warren Steinkraus Lecture on Human Ideals.
 I gave a paper titled "Teaching Wisdom."